Follow us on networks

 The menstrual cycle has its own color chart.
 From pink to purple, through intense red.
 And there is a physiological explanation for each of them.

-In most cases, it is something normal and physiological, in response to a certain hormonal or physical situation.
-But it is true that sometimes not.
-What is certain is that it is a good scale to know how well a woman's body works.
+In most cases, it is something normal and physiological, in response to a specific hormonal or physical situation.
+But it is true that other times not.
+What is certain is that it is a good scale to know how well a woman's body functions.

-In general, a rule with a crimson red would be a good sign of health.
+In general, a crimson red period would be a good sign of health.

 Different shades of menstrual blood and their causes